 Her shocking ending was a wakeup call in more ways than one.
 I had to sit down when I heard the news and take a deep breath.
 I felt disturbed and sad… even slightly sick.
-It’s scary to think that a decision that you could easily have made yourself resulted in the demise of someone in your circle- even if she wasn’t a close friend.
+It’s scary to think that a decision I could easily have made myself resulted in the demise of someone in my circle, even if she wasn’t a close friend.

 ❋ ❋ ❋